Climate and Average Weather Year Round in Alicante Spain

 The average hourly wind speed in Alicante experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.0 months, from October 28 to April 29, with average wind speeds of more than 9.1 miles per hour.
-The windiest day of the year is February 21, with an average hourly wind speed of 10.5 miles per hour.
+The windiest month of the year in Alicante is February, with an average hourly wind speed of 10.3 miles per hour.

 The calmer time of year lasts for 6.0 months, from April 29 to October 28.
-The calmest day of the year is August 5, with an average hourly wind speed of 7.7 miles per hour.
+The calmest month of the year in Alicante is August, with an average hourly wind speed of 7.9 miles per hour.

 The predominant average hourly wind direction in Alicante varies throughout the year.